circleci/circleci-docs/jekyll/_cci2/hello-world-windows.md

 ## Windows executor images
 {: #windows-executor-images }

-Currently CircleCI supports a single Windows image: Windows Server 2019 with Visual Studio 2019.
+CircleCI supports Windows Server 2019 with Visual Studio 2019 and Windows Server 2022 with Visual Studio 2022.
 Please see the full contents of the image in the [list of installed software](#software-pre-installed-in-the-windows-image) further along in this document.
 Contact your systems administrator for details of what is included in CircleCI Server Windows images.

-The Windows image is updated approximately every 30 days.
+The Windows images are updated approximately every 30 days.
 If a tag is not specified when using the Windows image, by default the latest stable version will be applied.
 The tagging scheme for the Windows image is as follows:

 - Stable: This image tag points to the latest production ready Windows image.
 This image should be used by projects that want a decent level of stability, but would like to get occasional software updates.
 It is typically updated once a month.